guilhermefranchi/HLCtools/README.md

 ## Current scope

-`HLCtools` computes HLC metrics.
-It does not automatically decide which dispersion basis is universally best.
-The choice of SD, MAD, IQR, entropy, or another implementation should depend on the dataset, biological question, group size, sampling interval, and intended application.
+`HLCtools` implements a flexible framework for calculating group-level behavioural concordance from individual animal lying records.
+The package supports multiple dispersion-based formulations and lying-weighted extensions.
+The optimal formulation may depend on the dataset, group size, sampling resolution and research question.
+HLC metrics should currently be interpreted as research and monitoring measures rather than stand-alone validated welfare indicators.